morrownr/88x2bu-20210702/README.md

 ```

 Note: It is recommended that you reboot your system at this point.
 The
-rest of the installation will appreciate having a fully up to date
+rest of the installation will appreciate having a fully up-to-date
 system to work with.
 The installation can then be continued with Step 3.

 ```